photo: Raymond Williams Society

-The RWF is open to applications for up to six targeted grants of up to £1,500 to support self-organised adult learning activities, or events, to help realise social justice aims and learning benefits.
-Go to Grants Page
+The RWF invites applications for up to eight targeted grants of up to £1,500 to support self-organised adult learning activities or events, to help realise social justice aims and learning benefits.
+The deadline for applications is midnight on Sunday 29 June 2025.

 Celebrating 100 Years